Amos47/2400/Chapter4/Ch04_Basics.md

 >That's a fairly simple sell.
 It depends on being able to craft a good value proposition proposal and being able to reach your customer base.
 If you're doing this on your own, social media is the most obvious place to promote yourself.
 This is what the *selfie* is all about.

 >But more importantly, you want to attract the customers who think that some certain combinations of hair, teeth, eyes and hands are what they want.
 There might be a segment who think that if you've got any one of those four qualities then you'll do just fine.
 This is Area B, where either you or your competitors might attract a customer.
 Your job is to convince such potentials that hair and teeth are what they *really* want.
 Hands and eyes might be nice *options* but they aren't at all necessary.
 What you really need is a strong base of hair and teeth.
 So here again, it's about promoting your value proposition to potential customers.
-Here is where *analytics* abnd *segmentation* come in.
-Identifying those in Area B, determining which could be swayed by a good pitch and then targetting them.
+Here is where *analytics* and *segmentation* come in.
+Identifying those in Area B, determining which could be swayed by a good pitch and then targeting them.
 Here, you'd need to do some research.
 We might call this *flirting*.
-Just see who's interested...
+Just to see who's interested...

 >You might never reach those in Area C. These are hardcore hand-eye people, *but you can never give up!* Tastes change.
 Circumstance change.
 Markets mature.
 Supply changes and demand changes.
-THis is where a good data collection strategy comes in handy.
-YOu've got to keep your finger on the pulse of the market.
+This is where a good data collection strategy comes in handy.
+You've got to keep your finger on the pulse of the market.
 Stay out there.
-So flash those pearly whites and toss them flaxen locks.

 Competition is the norm in the real world.
 You might have a little edge here, a bit of an advantage there, but so do your competitors.
 It's then all about convincing your customers that your value proposition is the best one.

 Our interest is in how to leverage technology in order to move your firm into area A and to *keep it there*.